 Some aspects of the current top 10 make sense.
 Spain, the record-breaking European and world champions, have increased their lead in first place ahead of an entertaining Germany team.

 After their disappointing displays at Euro 2012, the Netherlands have fallen to 8th while Italy – the surprise success story from the recent tournament in Poland and Ukraine – are back into the top 10 having risen to 6th place.
-Read the rest of this entry »
+FULL POST

 "First Saudi Woman to Compete in Olympics" is one of those headlines journalists live for.